 A second problem is when the spine becomes loose for a variety of reasons and one of the spinal vertebrae moves compared to the adjacent vertebrae.
 This is termed spondylolisthesis and due to the movement can cause back pain and compression of spinal nerves.

 The most common way to diagnose a herniated disk is a history and physical examination by an experienced clinician usually followed by an MRI scan of either the neck, mid spine, or low back depending on the symptoms and signs.

 When should you go to a hospital for back pain vs. at home treatments?

 Back pain is quite common and most often does not require a visit to the hospital.
 "Red Flag" signs that should be evaluated in a hospital setting include any sudden or new onset of weakness, severe numbness, issues with bladder or bowel control, or numbness in the genital area.
 In addition, severe unrelenting pain not taken away by over the counter medication should be evaluated by your Primary Care doctor or local hospital.

-Are their preventative measures that can be taken to avoid herniating a disk?
+Are there preventative measures that can be taken to avoid herniating a disk?